Fire and Stone: Fire and Stone – Predator

-The Predator named "Ahab" by the protagonist Galgo hides in invisibility among the escaped crew of the ship escaping Eldens command ship.
+A Predator named "Ahab" hides in invisibility among the crew of the ship escaping Elden's command ship.
 Ahab fights and traps Galgo forcing him to descend to planet LV-223 so that it may hunt the Engineer on the planet.
-Tethering Galgo to himself through Ahabs wrist attachment the pair descend to planet LV-223 where after a series of encounters with aliens and also the former crew from Prometheus Fire and stone, the pair eventually lure the Engineer onto the ship they arrived in and detonate it.
+Tethering Galgo to himself through Ahab's wrist attachment the pair descend to planet LV-223 where after a series of encounters with aliens and also the former crew from Fire and Stone – Prometheus, the pair eventually lure the Engineer onto the ship they arrived in and detonate it.
 Without a way to escape the planet Ahab then parts ways with Galgo and continues to hunt beings on the planet, while Galgo reunited with former captain Angela continue on their unknown journey to safety.